 "Employment can be burdensome," SIA said.
 "Virtual assistant firms offer their clients the ability to upscale or downscale efficiently in reaction to unexpected changes in business demand."

-Managed Virtual Assistants Enable Cost Control
+Managed Virtual Assistants Control Costs

 That scalability also gives companies the ability to control costs.
 Most managed virtual assistants are fractional—executives get a set number of support hours per month, paying only for the time they need.
 Because the assistants are employed by the service provider business avoid overhead costs like: